Quick Search: go

 • Provide comprehensive and evidenced-based information on the situation of human rights at national / local level, thus ensuring Treaty Bodies have information at hand to make relevant concluding observations and recommendations to your country

-• Gives voice to victims
+• Give voice to victims

 • Ensure greater scrutiny of your State’s efforts and promote accountability